-“She is.
-It’s not been easy for her,” said Gray, taking a sip of his whiskey.
+“She is, but It’s not been easy for her,” said Gray, taking a sip of the smooth caramel whiskey.
 “As you know she has a difficult path ahead of her.”

 Sidney nodded.
 “I know.
-If there was any other way … ,” his voice trailed off, lost in thought, he swirled his drink around.
+If there was any other way … ,” his voice trailed off.
+Lost in thought, he swirled his drink.

 “She will make a difference Sidney,” Gray assured him.
 “She will be the guiding light we need in the coming darkness.”

 Gray could see it was little comfort.
-“Come the dawn, she’ll sing so beautifully, they will have no choice but to listen.”
+“Come the dawn, she will sing so beautifully they will have no choice but to listen.”